Specialist, Philanthropic Services

-Derek proudly leads Vancity Community Foundation, an arms-length public charity associated with the members of Vancity Credit Union in BC.
-Over the past 25 years, the Foundation has grown to more than $50MM, including 120+ Donor Advised Funds and a core endowment, modelling a progressive approach to investing the assets, making grants and directly delivering collaborative programs with a focus on sustainable development rather than aid.
-Building on the values, tradition and capacity of the relationship to a $20 billion, 500,000 member financial cooperative, VCF has pioneered a number of innovations in Canadian philanthropy and impact investing, with a particular strength in supporting social enterprises and community owned real estate initiatives in our region.
+Derek proudly leads an arms-length Community Foundation associated with the members of Vancity Credit Union in BC.
+With financial assets of more than $55MM, including 150+ Donor Advised Funds and a core endowment, they model a progressive approach to investment, while making grants, engaging in advocacy work and delivering collaborative programs with a focus on sustainable upstream development rather than aid.
+Building on the values, tradition and capacity of the relationship to a $20 billion, 500,000 member financial cooperative, VCF has pioneered a number of innovations in Canadian philanthropy and impact investing, with a particular strength in supporting social enterprises and community owned real estate initiatives in the region.

-Before joining the Foundation in 2008, Derek helped build and manage an investment portfolio of non-profit social enterprises, co-ops, aboriginal ventures and green businesses as part of the venture capital arm of Vancity and served as the first manager of Social Responsibility at Coast Capital Savings, where he initially started as front line staff at a branch.
-He has an MBA from Queen's, and has worked in management consulting, also gaining international experience in Bangladesh, Brazil, and northern Italy.
-Derek currently serves on the Board of Imagine Canada, an important umbrella organization representing the interests of charities and nonprofits across the country, as well as the serving on Cooperators Foundation, Responsible Investment Association and as City Co-Chair for Aga Khan Foundation Canada.
-He lives in East Van with his wife and partner of 27 years and their 3 children.
+Before joining the Foundation in 2008, Derek worked in the venture capital division of Vancity, focused on impact investing through a portfolio of social enterprises, aboriginal ventures, alternative energy and nonprofit housing.
+His professional career started in microcredit with BRAC in Bangladesh, after an MBA from Queen's University, and he worked in management consulting before a variety of roles at Coast Capital Savings and then Vancity.
+Derek currently chairs the Public Policy Committee of Imagine Canada, an important umbrella organization representing the interests of charities and nonprofits across the country, as well as Board roles with New Market Funds, Cooperators Foundation, Responsible Investment Association and as Vancouver City Co-Chair for Aga Khan Foundation.
+He lives in East Van with his wife and partner of almost 30 years and their 3 children.

 Cherlyn joined VCF in 2011 as our Accountant, after having worked in Accounts Payable and Accounting in Vancity's Finance Division since 2007.
 As our accounting consultant, Cherlyn is responsible for providing financial systems advice and support while maintaining accounting records.
 Cherlyn has a Bachelor of Arts in Sociology from UBC and a Diploma of Technology from BCIT in the Professional Accounting program and received her CGA designation in August 2011.